devopsgroup-io/catapult/README.md

     * Email - use `~/secrets/configuration.yml["company"]["email"]`

 **Bamboo Configuration**
+To avoid having to manually configure the Bamboo project, plans, stages, jobs, and tasks configuration, you may optionally install and purchase the "Bob Swift Atlassian Add-ons - Bamboo CLI Connector" Bamboo add-on.
+Otherwise, the manual setup configuration steps are outlined below:

 1. Place your Bamboo username at `~/secrets/configuration.yml["company"]["bamboo_username"]`
     * Normally admin for Bamboo Cloud